Installing an air source heat pump – what’s involved

 As you can see, having an ASHP installed is not a minor job.
 But how disruptive it is depends on your current system.
 If you have fairly recent pipework that can be used to fit the new emitters, it could take just 2 to 3 days, with minor disruption.

-If your pipework and radiators need replacing, though, that means upheaval in every room, lifting carpets and floorboards.
+If your pipework and radiators need replacing, though, that means work in every room, lifting carpets and floorboards.

-Whatever kind of system you have, it will need to be disconnected while the new one is fully installed.
-This means you will be without heating and hot water for at least a day.
+Whatever kind of system you have, it’ll need to be disconnected while the new one is fully installed.
+This means you’ll be without heating and hot water for at least a day.

 What do I need to know after my air source heat pump has been installed?